toddrudberg/AirshowSchedule/AirshowSchedules/README.md

 # things to do:
 1) highlight airshows that showup mid week with a funny color so they don't block the weekend.
+2) When generating reports, indicate the number of days for the show: eg 1 or 2.

 # coding things